openforis/sepal-doc/docs/source/cli/gwb.rst

     ;; GTB_FRAG parameter file:
     ;;    ***  do NOT delete header lines starting with ";;" ***
     ;;
-    ;; FAD = fragmentation analysis at up to 10 user-selected observation scales ;;
+    ;; FOS = fragmentation analysis at up to 10 user-selected observation scales ;;
-    ;; FAD: per-pixel density, color-coded into 6 fragmentation classes ;; FAD-APP2: average per-patch density, color-coded into 2 classes ;; FAD-APP5: average per-patch density, color-coded into 5 classes ;;
+    ;; FOS5/6: per-pixel density, color-coded into 5/6 fragmentation classes
+    ;; FOS-APP2: average per-patch density, color-coded into 2 classes
+    ;; FOS-APP5: average per-patch density, color-coded into 5 classes
+    ;;
     ;; Input image requirements: 1b-background, 2b-foreground, optional:
     ;;    0b-missing, 3b-special background, 4b-non-fragmenting background
     ;;
-    ;; FAD will provide an image per observation scale and summary statistics.
+    ;; FOS will provide an image per observation scale and summary statistics.
     ;;
     ;; Please specify entries at lines 32-36 ONLY using the following options:
-    ;; line 32: FAD  or  FAD-APP2  or  FAD-APP5
+    ;; line 32: FOS5 (default)  or  FOS6  or  FOS-APP2  or  FOS-APP5
     ;; line 33: Foreground connectivity: 8 (default) or 4
     ;; line 34: pixel resolution [meters]
     ;; line 35: up to 10 window sizes [unit: pixels] in increasing order